a-bland/habitatucf/content/home/index.md

       <br />
       <div class="text-left">
         <p>
-          We are a campus chapter of the international organization Habitat for Humanity, a nonprofit organization that helps families build and improve places to call home.
+          INDEX ONEWe are a campus chapter of the international organization Habitat for Humanity, a nonprofit organization that helps families build and improve places to call home.
 We build strength, stability, and self-reliance through shelter.
 We believe affordable housing plays a critical role in strong and stable communities.
         </p>
     </div>
   </div>